Link Search Menu Expand Document

 According to (Feinberg & Willer, 2013), researchers have found evidence that Moral Foundations Theory is true.
 What is this evidence?

 The first step towards finding evidence is to operationalise the theory.
-To this end, Haidt & Graham (2007) developed the original Moral Foundations Questionnaire (which can be found in Graham et al. (2011)).
-Each of five foundations is linked to a number of questions.
+To this end, Atari et al. (2023) developed a Moral Foundations Questionnaire (called MFQ-2).
+(This is the successor to Haidt & Graham (2007)’s original Moral Foundations Questionnaire, which can be found in Graham et al. (2011).
+For reasons we’ll get into in below, the first questionnaire did not entirely succeed.)

 • internal validity (roughly, are the patterns in subjects’ answers consistent with the theory that they are answering on the basis of five foundations?[1]);